Why Do Cyclists Wear Sunglasses? 3 Main Reasons Explained!

 This is something I’ve been experiencing during my first rides without sunglasses.

-You know how unpleasant it is if you have ever had something in your eye that shouldn’t be there.
+If you have ever had something in your eye that shouldn’t be there, you know how unpleasant it is.
 Now, imagine you experience this when cycling.

 It can result in just a temporary loss of your attention or a big crash caused by losing control.